The Women's Library

 You will also be given a leaflet setting out the library's conditions of use where the copyright section seems rather severe; the rules go way beyond anything we have seen before.

-Finding and ordering what you want
+Finding and ordering what

 Most of the stock is listed on a computerised catalogue available both at terminals in the reading room and on the Internet (Web address below).
 However, some material, including older periodicals, press cuttings and ephemera, is still listed in catalogues on paper.
 Ask the staff about these.